-Riccardo Rebonato, Senior Advisor, EDHEC Climate Institute; Professor of Finance, EDHEC Business School
+Riccardo Rebonato Senior Advisor EDHEC Climate Institute Professor of Finance EDHEC Business School

-The need for probabilities: Current climate scenarios, built on decades of modelling, are now a cornerstone of climate analysis.
-However, their deliberate avoidance of probabilistic information hinders effective assessment of climate risks for asset valuation and regulatory focus.

-A two-pronged approach: We show how to estimate probabilities.
-First, by applying a least-committal approach that uses minimal information beyond essential constraints, and second, by incorporating economists' recommendations for the social cost of carbon, adjusted for the historical realities of political implementation.

-Key findings: Both methods suggest a median 2100 temperature anomaly around 2.7°C and an expected anomaly of approximately 2.95°C, with a very low probability of limiting warming to 1.5°C and significant risks of exceeding 3°C.

-Implications and urgency: Without significant policy changes, hightemperature scenarios remain likely, increasing the probability of severe climate impacts.
+- The Need for Probabilities: Current climate scenarios, built on decades of modeling, are now a cornerstone of climate analysis.
+However, their deliberate avoidance of probabilistic information hinders effective assessment of climate risks for asset valuation and regulatory focus. - A Two-Pronged Approach: We show how to estimate probabilities: first, by applying a least-committal approach that uses minimal information beyond essential constraints; and second, by incorporating economists' recommendations for the social cost of carbon, adjusted for the historical realities of political implementation. - Key Findings: Both methods suggest a median 2100 temperature anomaly around 2.7°C and an expected anomaly of approximately 2.95°C, with a very low probability of limiting warming to 1.5°C and significant risks of exceeding 3°C. - Implications and Urgency: Without significant policy changes, high-temperature scenarios remain likely, increasing the probability of severe climate impacts.
 Greater investment in abatement could shift the distribution of outcomes toward safer temperature thresholds.

-The importance of probabilities in climate scenario analysis
+THE IMPORTANCE OF PROBABILITIES IN CLIMATE SCENARIO ANALYSIS

-When investors and policymakers are faced with the garden-variety uncertainty associated with financial quantities, they have at their disposal well-established statistical tools, such as value at risk or expected shortfall (see, eg, McNeil, Frey and Embrechts [2015]).
+When investors and policymakers are faced with the garden-variety uncertainty associated with financial quantities, they have at their disposal well-established statistical tools, such as Value-at-Risk or Expected Shortfall (see, e.g., McNeil, Frey, and Embrechts (2015)).
 Knowing that there are more things between heaven and earth than are dreamt of in the statisticians' philosophy, the same investors and policymakers often also make use of scenario analysis.
 The two approaches complement themselves: as the slogan goes, statistical tools are backward-looking and scenarios (can be) forward-looking.

 Financial scenarios are rarely, if ever, accompanied by explicit probabilities.
 However, the 'expert knowledge' of the end users allows them to understand whether a given scenario represents a clear and present danger, or whether it belongs to the meteorite-falling-on-Earth category.
-And, if they so wanted, the same users could avail themselves of 100 years-plus of financial data to carry out a formal assessment of the scenario likelihood.
-So, with financial scenarios, probabilities are at least in the back of the users' minds, and can be brought centre stage with relatively little effort.
+And, if they so wanted, the same users could avail themselves of a hundred-years-plus of financial data to carry out a formal assessment of the scenario likelihood.
+So, with financial scenarios, probabilities are at least in the back of the users' mind, and can be brought center stage with relatively little effort.